Silvers Neomax Coilovers Review

 They absorb some bumps pretty well.
 But if I hit a steep bump, a pothole, or anything, the car just bounces.
 And it’s so soft.
 It’s too soft.
 So when you go into a corner, the whole car rolls almost as severely, maybe worse than the factory.

 It can be an absolute nightmare if you have used lowering springs in your car.
-Because your car is actually sitting higher than it was with the lowering springs, but you’re rubbing more.
+Because your car is sitting higher than it was with the lowering springs, but you’re rubbing more.
 So every time you hit a bump, the entire body of the car will drop, hit the tires, and rub like crazy.

 However, the car isn’t rolling at all.
 And I don’t have any sway bar upgrades or anything.
 This is in a front strut bar.
 That’s so much better.
 So it gives the feeling of stiffness around the corners, back from my lowering springs.
-But the comfort of, like, a stock strut, it really feels great.
+But the comfort of, like, a stock strut, it feels great.

 Like, if you’re driving it in a normal straight line, you’re not being aggressive.
 It feels like it’s on stock suspension.
-This is really good.
-It doesn’t lean really severely to one side.
+This is good.
+It doesn’t lean severely to one side.
 But then, when you drive over bumps and stuff, it’s still smooth.

 On flat roads.
 When you’re not doing a lot of tracking, you’re not on many bumpy back roads.
 I think they would do okay if you’re living in the city.
 They’d be fine.
 They’re almost too comfortable, and I say comfortable because I think they try too hard to make the ride smooth and they make it bouncy.